Boat Test

-Timelessly elegant yet tough, full of liveaboard luxury inside and some serious cruising ability, this new 66 charts an impressive new course for the Magellano range
+Elegant yet tough, with full liveaboard luxury and serious cruising ability to boot; this new 66 charts an impressive new course for the Magellano range.

-The trawler-inspired liveaboard Magellano range might be the quiet partner in Azimut’s usually outspoken fleet but with a recent design boost from Ken Freivokh, these serious cruisers are now finding their feet, creating an impressive mix of style and substance.
-The latest 66 model, offering owner or crew operation, is the perfect example of where Magellano is heading and why you need to be along for the ride.
+The trawler-inspired liveaboard Magellano range might be the quiet partner in Azimut’s usually outspoken fleet, but with a recent design boost from Ken Freivokh, these serious cruisers are now finding their feet, creating an impressive mix of style and substance.
+The latest Magellano 66, offering owner or crew operation, is the perfect example of where Magellano is heading and why you need to be along for the ride.

 Azimut Magellano 66 Key Facts